1. Authentication

 Step 1: Obtain the Access Tokenโ

-Each client must request an access token using their client_id
+Each client must request an access token using their client_id and client_secret through Basic Authentication.

 The request is made through the following endpoint: